Chiefs of Chaplains of the United States

-In the United States armed forces, the Chiefs of Chaplains of the United States are the senior service chaplains who lead and represent the Chaplain Corps of the United States Army, Navy, and Air Force.
+In the United States armed forces, the chiefs of chaplains of the United States are the senior service chaplains who lead and represent the Chaplain Corps of the United States Army, Navy, and Air Force.
 The Navy created the first Office of the Chief of Chaplains in 1917; the Army followed in 1920, and the Air Force established its own in 1948 after it became a separate branch.

-The three Chiefs of Chaplains and the three active-duty Deputy Chiefs of Chaplains from the Army, Navy, and Air Force comprise the Armed Forces Chaplains Board (AFCB) which advises the Secretary of Defense and the Under Secretary of Defense for Personnel and Readiness on religious, ethical, and moral matters, in addition to a number of policy issues.
+The three chiefs of chaplains and the three active-duty deputy chiefs of chaplains from the Army, Navy, and Air Force comprise the Armed Forces Chaplains Board (AFCB) which provides advice and recommendations to OSD officials (the secretary of defense and the under secretary of defense for personnel and readiness) on policies and issues related to the free exercise of religion and on all matters concerning religion, spiritual readiness, morality, ethics, morale, and military chaplains, in addition to a number of policy issues.

-The current military Chiefs of Chaplains are:
+The current military chiefs of chaplains are:

-Chaplains of the Marine Corps and Coast Guard
+Chaplains of the Marine Corps, Coast Guard, and Space Force

-As the Marine Corps and Coast Guard do not commission chaplains, the United States Navy Deputy Chief of Chaplains also serves as Chaplain of the United States Marine Corps, and a senior Navy Chaplain holding the rank of Navy Captain serves as Chaplain of the Coast Guard.
-A former Air Force Chief of Chaplains serves as Chaplain for the United States Space Force.
+As the Marine Corps and Coast Guard do not commission chaplains, the United States Navy deputy chief of chaplains also serves as chaplain of the United States Marine Corps, and a senior Navy chaplain holding the rank of Navy captain serves as chaplain of the Coast Guard.
+The Air Force chief of chaplains also serves as chaplain for the United States Space Force.
 The current chaplains are: